ywaby/myhosts/readme.md

-myhosts is a hosts manager tool write with python. myhosts can updata hosts from remote & local. myhosts can be used to switch hosts between diffrent scene.
+myhosts is a hosts manager tool write with python3. myhosts can updata hosts from remote & local. myhosts can be used to switch hosts between diffrent scene.
 ## license